Aggregate Introduction

 ```

-1. `Aggregate` tells Ecotone, that this class should be registered as Aggregate Root.
+1. `#[Aggregate]` tells Ecotone this class is an Aggregate Root.

 ---